 - If those issues are claimed, or do not interest you, we suggest you browse through our Enhancement label.
 This label has important quality of life improvements for the project and may have a similar level of difficulty Hacktoberfest issues, just be prepared to dip yourself more into the code!

-- For seasoned developers that want to continue supporting the project we can also recommend the request: core and the bug labels.
+- For seasoned developers that want to continue supporting the project we can also recommend the Feature Request and the Bug labels.

 Note: You are not required to choose only from the suggested issues that carry these labels, any valid pull request that you submit will count towards your prize.